JosephiusX/Colt-Bootcamp-2021/README.md

                 TAGS:
                     <% 'Scriptlet' tag, for control-flow, no output
                     <%_ 'Whitespace Slurping' Scriptlet tag, strips all whitespace before it
-                    <%= Outputs the value into the template (escaped)
+                    <%= (not treated like html) Outputs the value into the template (escaped)
-                    <%- Outputs the unescaped value into the template
+                    <%- (will be treated like html) Outputs the unescaped value into the template
                     <%# Comment tag, no execution, no output
                     <%% Outputs a literal '<%'
                     %%> Outputs a literal '%>'